oreo639/LimePlayer3DS/README.md

 ## Building
 ### Prerequsites:
-dkp-pacman, 3ds-dev, 3ds-mpg123, 3ds-libvorbisidec, 3ds-opusfile, 3ds-jansson, and 3ds-wildmidi (if wildmidi isn't avliable just run buildlibs.sh).
+dkp-pacman, 3ds-dev, 3ds-mpg123, 3ds-libvorbisidec, 3ds-opusfile, 3ds-jansson, and 3ds-wildmidi.
 You will also need [makerom](https://github.com/profi200/Project_CTR) and [bannertool](https://github.com/Steveice10/bannertool/) for cia building (optional).

 ### Compiling:
 You should be able to build it by just runing make. (after installing all the prerequsites)